nelzman/EasyCNN/README.md

-Anaconda muss installiert sein!!!

-Environment aufsetzen:

-1. In Ordner mit Img_Class.yml gehen
+# Easy-CNN

+A lightweight 1 day workshop where we have a look at computer vision with CNN

+Code Working, implemented in 2020, so it's a bit outdated.

+# How to run
+conda must be installed

+cmd:
-2. Erzeuge Img_Class Environment in cmd mit: conda env create -f infrastructure/Img_Class.yml
+1. `conda env create -f infrastructure/Img_Class.yml3`
-3. aktiviere Environment in cmd mit: conda activate Img_Class
-4. starte Jupyter Notebook in cmd mit: jupyter notebook (evtl. erst über Anaconda im Environment installieren)
+2. `conda activate Img_Class`
+3. create kernel from Img_Class
-5. let the Magic happen
+4. Run the notebook and let the Magic happen!